 Top Ten Tips to Use When You are Working Out

-- Wipe up your sweat from the exercise equipment.
-Research has shown that people have contacted communicable diseases such as rashes and ring worm from bacteria on exercise equipment.
-Be kind and take a moment to protect yourself as well as others by simply wiping the equipment.
+Wipe up your sweat from the exercise equipment.
+Research has shown that people have contracted communicable diseases such as rashes and ring worm from bacteria on exercise equipment.
+Be kind, and take a moment to protect yourself, as well as others, by simply wiping the equipment.

-- Keep conversation brief or move to another area to talk.
+Keep conversation brief or move to another area to talk.
 There are times when you may find yourself in conversation with an acquaintance or meet someone new.
 People are there to concentrate on their work out and your voices may be a distraction.
-If you see your conversation is going to be prolonged then step out into another area such as the lobby so you don’t disturb people nearby.
+If you see your conversation is going to be prolonged then step into another area, such as the lobby, so you don’t disturb people nearby.

 Follow the club rules.
 Rules may vary from club to club for different reasons depending on the management.
 Don’t take them personally because every member is expected to follow them.
 You’ll have a better work out experience and make your life simple by following the posted guidelines.